Lead Times From 10-12 Weeks

 We can help guide you through the process to ensure your audio files are ready to hit the lathe (see our FAQ).
 If you would like us to handle the audio mastering for you, then our team of highly experienced engineers will make sure your music works perfectly on the vinyl format.

-We perform all our master cuts using the time-proven, best methods on quality lacquer disks.
-Our highly skilled engineers will ensure your master disk is cut perfectly through our high end analogue chain and cutting lathe.
+We perform all our master cuts using the time-proven, best methods on quality lacquer discs.
+Our highly skilled engineers will ensure your master disc is cut perfectly through our high end analogue chain and cutting lathe.

 Step Two / Metalwork

-From your master lacquer disks we will produce a quality set of stampers that are accurately formed for our pressing machines.
+From your master lacquer discs we will produce a quality set of stampers that are accurately formed for our pressing machines.
 Our high spec stamper labratory has the latest cutting-edge technology ensuring the highest standards of quality control at every stage of the process.

 Step Three / Press On

 We searched the industry for the best solution for the pressing process.